 Working Group on Climate Change and Health

-The Working Group on the Health Impacts of Climate Change was launched in early 2018 in recognition of the urgency of addressing challenges at the intersection of health and climate change.
+The Working Group on Climate Change and Health was launched in early 2018 in recognition of the urgency of addressing challenges at the intersection of health and climate change.
 The mandate of the Working Group is to identify knowledge gaps through CCGHR individual and institutional members, to communicate the current state of knowledge, and raise awareness of drivers for and changes in climate-related health.